Here’s a random fact: Did you know there is actually no common medical reason to wear a bra?

 That’s right.
 None.
 Contrary to popular belief, bras don’t improve breast health, prevent breast sagging, or anything else.
 Quite simply, there is no agreed upon health benefit to wearing bras that applies to every single woman.

 I know it probably seems a bit strange for me to be saying this.
 After all, I am a lingerie blogger so I should be Team Bra 24/7, right?
-But I’ve been thinking about the whole bra/no-bra thing for awhile, and some of the language we have around bras (and the women who don’t wear bras) kind of bothers me.
+But I’ve been thinking about the whole bra/no-bra thing for awhile, and some of the language we have around bras (and the women who don’t wear bras) really bothers me.

-As much as I love bras (and I really love them), even I don’t wear one everyday.
-I wore a bra more often when my nipples were pierced, but since I’ve taken the piercings out, I’ve gone back to wearing a bra much of (but not all of) the time.
-Which should be fine because no one should feel obligated to wear a bra…in the same way no one should feel obligated to wear corset or obligated wear a girdle or obligated to wear any underwear at all for that matter.
+As much as I love bras (and, as you’ve probably guessed, I really love them), even I don’t wear one everyday.
+I wore a bra more often when my nipples were pierced, but since I’ve taken the piercings out, I’ve gone back to wearing a bra a lot of (but not all of) the time.
+Which is fine because no one should feel obligated to wear a bra…in the same way no one should feel obligated to wear a corset or obligated wear a girdle or obligated to wear any underwear at all for that matter.

 So how is all that relevant today?

-As you’ve probably noticed, this article isn’t about vilifying bras or starting a no-bra revolution (if it were, I wouldn’t picked up that fab Made By Niki set above).
-I still love bras, and I still want to talk about bras, and I’m not interested in burning bras (though, honestly, the nerd in me is very curious about the flammability of bras made from different materials).
-What I want to emphasize here is that it’s nice to be reminded that going without a bra is not the end of the world…and it’s nice to be reminded of that.
+As you’ve probably noticed, this article isn’t about vilifying bras or starting a no-bra revolution (if it were, I wouldn’t bought that fab Made By Niki pictured above).
+I still love bras, and I still want to talk about bras.
+And while the nerd in me is very curious about the flammability of bras, it should be obvious this article isn’t about “bra-burning” either.
+Instead, I want to emphasize that going without a bra is not the end of the world…and it’s nice to be reminded of that.